-Organizational leadership is a multidisciplinary academic field of study that focuses on leadership in organizational contexts in professional, business, and other applied fields.
+Organizational leadership is an academic discipline that studies leadership of organizations in professional, business, and other applied contexts.

-As an academic field of study, organizational leadership has been of interest to scholars from a wide variety of disciplinary backgrounds—everything from business to psychology.
+Because it is a multidisciplinary academic field of study, organizational leadership attracts scholars from a wide variety of disciplinary backgrounds—everything from business to psychology.

 Today, there are numerous academic programs with specific concentrations in organizational leadership.
 According to the Journal of Leadership Studies, it has become one of the fastest-growing academic fields in higher education.